-This activity invites students to develop their literacy skills by reading sections from Chapter 11 from Working Group II of the IPCC's Fifth Assessment Report.
-For advanced students you may choose to ask them to read the entire chapter, or additional readings, such as the WHO's Climate and Health Global Overview.
+This activity invites students to develop their literacy skills by reading content from the 2016 Climate and Health Assessment.
+Student reading materials have been prepared exclusively for this activity although for advanced students you may choose to ask them to read the two-page brochure or the entire chapter for their assigned climate impact.
 A graphic organizer is provided that can be used to guide students as they construct a visual model that will ultimately be shared with the class in order to construct a larger model that will convey the complex climate and health system during the explanation activity.